Blue Mountain Hiking Trail

 Hike Respectfully

 As stated earlier part of this land is private property that owners used to kindly allow access.
-Now, access to these portions of the wilderness area is subject to their approval, so be sure to obey any posted signs on their land. .
+Now, access to these portions of the wilderness area is subject to their approval, so be sure to obey any posted signs on . .
 Irresponsible dog owners and people who don’t follow basic Leave No Trace outdoor ethics always cause friction in situations like this, so don’t contribute to the problem and ruin it for everyone.
 You’ll want to keep dogs on a tight leash or opt to bring them on a more #dog-friendly hike, as there are often active coyote traps and snares in the area.

 Blue Mountain-Birch Cove Lakes Wilderness Area